-Peristomal Skin Assessment Guide for Consumers psag-consumer.wocn.org
+Peristomal Skin Assessment Guide for Consumers

+psag-consumer.wocn.org

 Take your skin health into your own hands with the Peristomal Skin Assessment Guide for Consumers.
-It is a free, easy-to-use, digital tool designed to help teens and adults living with an ostomy identify common skin problems, provide next steps for care or management, and prompt when it is appropriate to seek support from a wound, ostomy and continence (WOC) nurse.
+It is a free, easy-to-use, digital tool designed to help teens and adults living with a stoma identify common skin problems, provide next steps for care or management, and prompt when it is appropriate to seek support from a stoma care nurse.